 Next, make 2 small thin patties (however you typically make burgers- I just used salt, pepper, and Worcestershire) and put the pimento cheese disc between them.

 Press the edges together and smooth them out so the pimento cheese is well enclosed in the center of the patties.
 Grill for 4-6 minutes on each side and then serve with whatever toppings you like.
-Of course, a little piece of bacon is great, but even better is our homemade Bacon Bourbon Jam.
+Of course, the pimento cheese stuffed sliders are great with just a little piece of bacon, but even better is our homemade Bacon Bourbon Jam.

 Make this the perfect all-American meal with a southern twist by making our Homemade French Fries with Creole Aioli.
 A refreshing side to complete the meal?
 How about Watermelon Salad with Cucumbers and Lime Vinaigrette?
 You’ll love it.